-- (a) the student's age; - (b) whether the student is in a school or early childhood program (requirements may differ depending on which facility the student is attending; i.e., Hib is not required for entry into kindergarten). - (c) whether the student's immunization history indicates: - (i) verification by a a liscenced healthcare provider, registered nurse, an authorized representattive of a local health department, an authorized representative of the department, or a pharmcist. - (ii) month, day, and year each vaccine was administered. - (iii) sufficient spacing intervals between doses. - (d) whether the student has claimed an exemption and submitted a copy to the school or early childhood program. - (e) if the child has immunity from any required vaccines and submitted a statement from a licensed healthcare provider.
+- (a) the student's age; - (b) whether the student is in a school or early childhood program (requirements may differ depending on which facility the student is attending; i.e., Hib is not required for entry into kindergarten). - (c) whether the student's immunization history indicates: - Verification by a a liscenced healthcare provider, registered nurse, an authorized representative of a local health department, an authorized representative of the department, or a pharmcist. - The month, day, and year each vaccine was administered. - Sufficient spacing intervals between doses. - (d) Whether the student has claimed an exemption and submitted a copy to the school or early childhood program.